 Through grants from the LeBaron Foundation, Compas has been carrying out a reforestation project that establishes shade grown coffee and cocoa trees using the miracle Moringa and Maya nut trees as shade.
 The goal is to create opportunities for farmers to earn income through the sale of coffee and cocoa beans, and at the same time, produce a nutritious source of food from the moringa and Maya nut trees.
+Compas has also added vanilla plants/vines and black pepper plants which are also shade grown crops.

 We have been marketing the farmer’s Howling Monkey Coffee in the U.S. for several years now.
 We have also been working on marketing the cocoa beans and the cooking oil and leaf powder from the Moringa trees.
 We have been selling the cocoa beans in packages that include instructions on how to make your own chocolate.
 We have experimented with making chocolate with cocoa beans and have been able to produce a natural, organic chocolate with a rich flavor.
 We sell the cocoa beans to visiting service trip groups and also send them to the U.S. for sale to provide farmers with a profit.
-We also have plans to construct a solar dehydrator to dehydrate the moringa leaves in order to grind them into powder.
+We have also finished the construction a solar dehydrator to dehydrate the moringa leaves in order to grind them into powder.
 Through a donation from the Starr King Unitarian Universalist Fellowship (Plymouth, NH) we how have a seed press in order to extract the oil from the moringa seeds.
 Both the leaf powder and the oil will be marketed and sold here in Nicaragua as well.

 Sparhawk School (Amesbury, MA) students planting Moringa Trees